CodeScop/Oge-Mai-Field-Guide/allresources.md

     - ShrineCO Battles: Elobre (200 words for 1-2)
   - WATER
     - Riza Battles: Sparfly (450 words for 1-2)
+    - Hideout Battles: Wisthu (800 words for 1-4)
 - **Other sources:**
   - DESERT
     - 3PC Battles: Bruja (900 words for 1-2), Lombri (1500 words for 1-2), Yasri (1250 words for 1)